-Students have the choice of ordering a lunch through the school or bringing their own food.
+Students bring their own food four days a week but have the option of ordering food on Fridays.
 Food is provided through various area restaurants.
-The school always offers a pork-free option and has a vegetarian option on almost every day.
+The school always offers a pork-free option and has a vegetarian option on Fridays whenever possible.

 The school has a kitchen with several microwave ovens for children to use who bring their own food.
 Teachers are available to help younger children if they need it.